 Microsoft agrees that Rust is the best alternative to C and C++ today.
 Rust is reliable due to its static compile-time garbage collector that prevents bugs that are usually accepted in C++, Java, and Python.
 It also improves developer productivity and has built-in documentation, unit, and integration testing.

 Organizations are rushing to gain advantages of cloud computing.
 Rust is gaining popularity and is making inroads into building software for better cloud infrastructure.
 There are a few reasons that are catapulting the adoption of Rust language for Cloud.

 Some of the important reasons are as follows:

-There are many similarities and differences between Rust and C. Rust has syntax with brief keywords similar to C. The performance of a coding language depends on optimization, platform restrictions, and algorithmic complexity.
-The basic flaws of languages like C and C++ have not yet been fixed.
-Rust can be written as fast as the C language.
+There are many similarities and differences between Rust, and C. Rust has syntax with brief keywords similar to C. The performance of a coding language depends on optimization, platform restrictions, and algorithmic complexity.
+The fundamental flaws of languages like C and C++ have not yet been fixed.
+Rust can be as fast as the C language.
 One can use convenient abstractions as well to write code like C.

-As Rust does not require a runtime or garbage collector, it can deliver run time performance that is similar to C and C++ languages.
+As Rust does not require a runtime or garbage collector, it can deliver run time performance similar to C and C++ languages.

-In cloud computing, there is a need to build low-level infrastructure components that need high performance to reduce critical overhead.
-For example, we have the hypervisor that acts like a virtual machine manager that allows the sharing of a single physical instance of cloud resources between multiple tenants.
+There is a need to build low-level infrastructure components that need high performance to reduce critical overhead in cloud computing.
+For example, we have the hypervisor that acts like a virtual machine manager that allows sharing a single physical instance of cloud resources between multiple tenants.

 Rust is focused on security and safety without impacting speed and performance.